embedly/embedly-python/README.rst

 embedly-python
 ==============
-Python Library for interacting with Embedly's API and Embedly Pro.
+Python Library for interacting with Embedly's API.
+To get started sign up for a key at `embed.ly/pricing <http://embed.ly/pricing>`_.

-WARNING: This is alpha code.
-Expect it to change before a 0.1 is released.

 Install
 =======